 In 2009, the two courses reopened after being shuttered for a two-year renovation while the massive resort was being built.
 In that time, Fazio modified the greens to make them much more speedy, removed some Eucalyptus trees that were blocking ocean views from the hotel and clubhouse, and generally upgraded wherever he saw fit.
 The results are subtle, which is a positive.
 Don’t mess with a great thing.
 The two courses offer experiences that are vastly different, yet with a common thread of familiarity – think perfectly manicured conditions almost all of the time, many sand traps, and absolutely perfect panoramic Pacific views.
 Ocean North, which is the newer of the pair, offers some challenging tee-shot carries, rolling fairways, dramatic elevation changes, and large greens.
 Golfers perpetually rave about the experience.

-Known as the Caribbean’s premier golf and beach resort destination, this fresh Dominican Republic jewel now features three courses, the latest of which just opened this year.
+Known as the Caribbean’s premier golf and beach resort destination, La Cana Golf Course is a fresh Dominican Republic jewel that now features three courses, the latest of which just opened this year.
 The property epitomizes all that’s right about tropical getaways, as it’s graced with elegant resort accommodations and private villas, water action, phenomenal hiking, and stunning scenery.
 But it’s the golf that’s creating the loudest buzz among avid players.

-Tom Fazio’s Corales Golf Course opened in 2010 to rave reviews.
+Tom Fazio’s Corales Golf Course opened to rave reviews.
 The layout sits amid rocky cliffs, coral reefs and the Caribbean Sea.
 It features six oceanfront holes, scenic canyons, and plenty of great golf tests.
 In fact, the 18th hole requires a carry over the Bay of Corales.
 Best of all for the lucky golfers who get to play Corales, the course is only open to a limited number of players each day.
 So you’ll experience that tranquil sense that you have the course to yourself.
 Plus, there are exceptional spacious practice facilities – replete with PGA instruction by appointment — where you can hone your game.

-This year, the brand-new, upscale Hacienda Golf Course – also a Dye design – has opened.
-It’s the centerpiece of a new luxury home community, and is already receiving high accolades.
+The upscale Hacienda Golf Course – also a Dye design – is there too.
+It’s the centerpiece of a new luxury home community and is already receiving high accolades.
 These are truly three world-class courses at one swanky resort.

 How much better can it get?
 There may be no place more scenic than Lake Tahoe, particularly its north end in California that combines gorgeous mountains, rolling hills, greenery, crystal clear lake views, sunshine and golf-friendly ideal weather all summer long.
 The area is loaded with excellent restaurants, chateau-styled hotels, jaw-dropping hike and bike paths, water sports, and art and music festivals.
 Plus, gambling in world-class casinos is just a short ride away.
 In other words, there’s something for every taste.

 Know right up front that the course can be challenging, due to its elevation changes and the way it winds through the forest.
 But the relaxing scenery will keep your heart rate down all the way, especially as the round moves to the serene back nine.
 The practice facility is fantastic and the service is attentive.
-Old Greenwood also plays home to a renowned 15-acre golf academy with an indoor center armed with a state-ofthe-art swing analysis studio, high-tech four-camera video bay, launch monitor, putting lab, and more.
+Old Greenwood also plays home to a renowned 15-acre golf academy with an indoor center armed with a state-of-the-art swing analysis studio, high-tech four-camera video bay, launch monitor, putting lab, and more.
 The driving range spans 470 yards.